Tanc-ANT/SoftRenderer/README.md

 # SoftRenderer
 Windows platform soft renderer.
 I adopt framework from skywind3000's [mini3d](https://github.com/skywind3000/mini3d)

+This project is still under construction.
+If you want to find a stable version with some demo exhibition, please see release.

 ## Build
 It is very easy to build this project.

-You can open the bat file with any editor in Scripts.
+You can open the bat file in Scripts with any text editor.
 And change the version of MSCV to your own computer.

 Then run this bat file.
 You can find a new build file has already generated in project file.